 Principle 5: Maintain the Board as well-functioning, balanced team led by the chair.

 The Company will only begin to earn material income during the current year.
-For cost reasons the Board comprises four directors.
-All of the directors have demonstrated their commitment to the Company by supporting fund raisings, with the result that they own, in aggregate, some 23.82 % of the ordinary issued share capital.
-It follows that none of the directors is considered to be independent.
+The Board has four Directors and Russell Lamming, Graham Stacey and Brian Moritz have demonstrated their commitment to the Company by supporting fund raisings, with the result that they own, in aggregate, some 10% of the ordinary issued share capital.
+Claire Parry is an Independent Non-Executive Director.

-The CEO holds frequent informal discussions with the non-executive directors.
+The CEO is in constant touch with the Directors.
+He also holds frequent informal discussions with the non-executive directors.
 Throughout the year such discussions average approximately two per week.
-Discussions with Brian Moritz are normally held in the Company’s offices in Cobham, Surrey, while those with Dave Reeves and Graham Stacey are normally held by telephone.

 Principle 6: Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities.

-CVs of the directors are disclosed in the Annual Report and on the Directors page on this site.
+CVs of the directors are disclosed elsewhere in this Annual Report.
 Each of the directors maintains up to date skills by a combination of technical journals and courses.
 As an exploration and mining Company the main skills required by the Board are in the area of geology and mining.
-Russell Lamming is a qualified geologist and Dave Reeves and Graham Stacey are qualified mining engineers, each with a long history of achievement in this area.
-Importantly, each of them has also been in charge of the construction and operation of mines.
+Russell Lamming is a qualified geologist and Graham Stacey is a qualified mining engineers.
+Each has a long history of achievement in this area and both have been in charge of the construction and operation of mines.

-The advice of Azets, a top 10 accounting firm, is sought on technical accounting matters, in particular in relation to compliance with IFRS.
+Claire Parry is also a Chartered Accountant.
+The advice of Azets, a top 10 UK accounting firm, is sought on technical accounting matters, in particular in relation to compliance with IFRS.